 We knew- based on nearly a decade of working with very demanding clients- what the inherent weaknesses were with off the shelf cells.
 Even those cells that were allegedly designed for use in start batteries had significant design limitations.

-In developing the Pulse IPT, we were able to work directly with a large lithium cell manufacturer.
+In developing the Pulse IPT, we worked directly with a large lithium cell manufacturer.
 We spent a few years doing design work, sample testing, field testing, and ultimately, production.
-The end result is a cell with excellent cold weather performance, great energy density, excellent burst discharge capabilities, and exceptional quality control.
+We spared no expense in getting this done.
+The result is a cell with excellent cold weather performance, great energy density, excellent burst discharge capabilities, and exceptional quality control.

 We are proud of what we have designed and we believe this: These are without question the best cells ever designed for lithium motorcycle engine start batteries.
 They are strong, light, reliable, and supremely powerful.
 In our opinion, nothing comes close.
 You can't buy these anywhere but from Full Spectrum Power.
 They are designed by us and are manufactured for us.